taieb-b/apitk-url-bundle/README.md

             )->setParameter('query', '%' . $search . '%');
         }

+        $apiService->applyToQueryBuilder($qb);

         return $qb->getQuery()->getResult();
     }
 }
 ```

 `applyToQueryBuilder` will skip our `autoApply=false` field, so we can add it ourselves.

+Important: When using also the paginator, call the `$apiService->applyToQueryBuilder()` method AFTER your manual filtering, so the paginator can build the total count header on the filtered result.
+Otherwise you get incorrect values in your header.

 #### Implementing a sort manually
 Same as with manual filter properties, you can implement manual sorting like shown above: